alakeldev/hi-task-me-app/README.md

 You can check the App on "Am I Responsive!"
 Website By [Clicking Here](https://ui.dev/amiresponsive?url=https://alakeldev.github.io/to-do-list-pp2/).

-Also you can check it on "Responsive Design Checker" Website too By [Clicking Here](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Falakeldev.github.io%2Fto-do-list-pp2%2F&width=1400&height=700).
+Also you can check it on "Responsive Design Checker" Website By [Clicking Here](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Falakeldev.github.io%2Fto-do-list-pp2%2F&width=1400&height=700).

 ## Tabel of Contents
 - [Tabel of Contents](#tabel-of-contents)